 One of the most publicized topics in the news today is that of opioid overdose death, especially as it concerns the opioid fentanyl.
-What actually is fentanyl and how is this drug so dangerous?
-This article looks at the scientific background of fentanyl.
+What is fentanyl and how is this drug so dangerous?
+This article looks at the scientific background of fentanyl danger.

 Morphine is the natural source compound for heroin, as this involves chemical adjustment methods being applied, creating a new and more dangerous and addictive drug.
 Initially designed to improve on morphine for pain relief, heroin became one of the most addictive drugs known to man.
 When taken, heroin crosses into the brain faster than morphine, giving it such addictive qualities.
 As shown below, the initial morphine molecule is still present with heroin, augmented by two additional chemical groups.

 Any drugs that connect back to morphine are considered natural opioids, and this is distinct from what we call synthetic or semi-synthetic opioids.
 Synthetic means that the drugs were developed primarily in a lab using other source compounds.
 The first fully synthetic opioid was methadone, developed in the late 1930s by the Nazi regime of Germany.
 At that time, the Allied nations created a trade embargo, blocking out Germany from access to natural opium.
 Methadone was their own development to be used for pain relief amongst their soldiers.

 Another example of a synthetic opioid includes fentanyl, developed in 1960.
 Fentanyl is commonly used in multiple areas of healthcare, including chronic pain management and in most surgical operations with the guidance of an anesthesiologist.
 It is often delivered in a liquid intravenous form and has a quick onset of action.
 For chronic pain, it is sometimes administered in the form of a fentanyl patch which is worn on the body for most of the day.